gapd-data-lab/batidas-app/instructions_for_app_batidas.md

    - Function: `save_statistics_as_csv(stats_df)`
      - Saves the statistics as a CSV file and generates a download link.
+     - **Allow users to choose different file formats** (e.g., PDF for graphs and Excel for statistics) to increase accessibility.

 10. **User Interface with Streamlit**:
     - Function: `main()`